bashirsouid/grub-multi-usb-bootloader/README.md

 A command-line Python tool for creating secure, auditable multiboot USB drives using GRUB2 bootloader.
 All code is transparent—uses only standard Linux tools and plain-text configuration.

+Note: Currently this project is not sufficiently tested.
+Please verify before using for production workflows.

 ## Why GRUB2?

 Unlike Ventoy: